At a Glance

 Understand the Role: Familiarise yourself with the responsibilities of a Building Surveyor.
 Review the job description thoroughly to understand the key skills and qualifications required, such as experience in inspections, condition surveys, and report writing.

-Tailor Your CV: Customise your CV to highlight relevant experience and skills that align with the job requirements.
-Emphasise your surveying expertise, any previous roles involving property maintenance, and your ability to diagnose defects and recommend solutions.
+Tailor Your CV: Customise your CV to highlight relevant experience in surveying, maintenance, and monitoring services.
+Include specific examples of past projects where you conducted inspections or prepared reports, showcasing your ability to diagnose defects and recommend solutions.

 Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
 A polished application reflects your attention to detail, which is crucial in the field of surveying.